-We also analyse you based on your personal data in the following circumstances.
+We also analyse you based on your personal data in the following circumstances:

 - To choose personalised offers, discounts or recommendations to send you, based on various factors such as your credit history and how you use the accounts and products you hold with us.
-We will only stop using your personal data for these purposes if you ask us to stop sending all types of marketing messages to you, whether by post, email, telephone, text message or through online banking or the Barclays app (if you are registered for these services). - To categorise your spending and present this information to you in a variety of ways, to help you to manage your finances - To help us work out our overall credit risk as a bank, but in a way that does not affect vou - To help us work out prices for products, but in a way that has a minimal effect on you known fraudulent behaviour, is inconsistent with your previous interactions with us, or you appear to have deliberately hidden your true identity.
+We will only stop using your personal data for these purposes if you ask us to stop sending all marketing messages to you, whether by post, email, telephone, text message or through online banking or the Barclays app (if you are registered for these services).
+If you are a Premier customer, you will also need to have opted-out of promotional Premier contact - To categorise your spending and present this information to you in a variety of ways, to help you to manage your finances - To help us work out our overall credit risk as a bank, but in a way that does not affect you - To help us work out prices for products, but in a way that has a minimal effect on you.

 We may also carry out automated anti-money laundering and sanctions checks.
-This means that we may automatically decide that you pose a fraud or money laundering risk if the automated processing finds that your behaviour is consistent with money laundering or
+This means that we may automatically decide that you pose a fraud or money laundering risk if the automated processing finds that your behaviour is consistent with money laundering or known fraudulent behaviour, is inconsistent with your previous interactions with us, or you appear to have deliberately hidden your true identity.